 Quick answer: the bought-lead-list model is on its way out, and our bet is the shift accelerates over the next few years.
 A static list is stale the day it ships and resold to everyone who buys it, while AI can now find and verify prospects in real time, on demand, exclusive to you.
 When the alternative is fresher, cheaper at the margin, and not shared with your competitors, the recycled list stops making sense.

 For decades the lead-list business ran on a simple trade: you pay, you get a spreadsheet of contacts.
 The dirty secret was always that the same spreadsheet got sold to dozens of other brokers, and half the numbers were dead on arrival.
 It worked because there was no better option.
-That is the part that is ending.
+That is the part that is ending — not because lists got worse, but because the alternative finally got good enough to make their flaws unacceptable.

 Why Lists Were Always a Bad Deal